GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/05.301-400/10.391-400/04.Saviour,-Like-a-Shepherd/docs.md

 Lord of the Sabbath, Savior and Creator,
 Calm now the throbbings of each troubled breast.
-Speak to our hearts the peace of Thy commandments, Breathe on each soul fair Eden’s hallowed ret.
+Speak to our hearts the peace of Thy commandments, Breathe on each soul fair Eden's hallowed ret.

 4.
 Strong in Thy might and quiet in Thy meekness,
 May we Thine image bear from day to day.
 Then may we enter pearly gates eternal
-And sing redemption’s song each Sabbath day.
+And sing redemption's song each Sabbath day.
 ```

 - |   -  |